kotlin-hands-on/hands-on/README.md

 ### Automatic compilation and testing of sample projects

-We build sample projects at TeamCity to make sure the projects always compile.
+We build sample projects on TeamCity to make sure the projects always compile.
-If a project contains two branches, both branches should be compiled at TeamCity.
+If a project contains two branches, both branches should be compiled on TeamCity.
 The tests in each branch should be checked automatically except special branches that contain failing tests for the readers to fix.